 Even though South Africa runs on a different voltage and frequency to the United States, most travelers won’t need to purchase a voltage converter.
 These days, the vast majority of personal electronics are dual-voltage, which enables them to run on either system.
 A common exception is a portable hairdryer, which often uses a fixed 120V.
 Always check the label should you have any doubts.

-In addition to your US to South Africa power adapter these items will help you on your travels:
+In addition to your US to South Africa power adapter, these items will help you pack with intention and expand the possibilities of your getaway.
+Also, check out our South Africa packing list for more inspiration and ideas.

 Sadly, South Africa hasn’t yet managed to shake off its reputation for robbery and violent crime.
 As a result, tourists are strongly advised to take extra care of their safety.
 The best way to safeguard your passport and cash in South Africa–and anywhere else, for that matter– is by wearing a discreet neck wallet under your shirt.
 These comfortable and lightweight accessories hide your valuables out of sight, keeping them safe from pickpockets and muggers alike.